The Longest Nite: Plot

 Caught in the middle of a fierce gang war in Macao, a corrupt cop named Sam (Tony Leung Chiu-wai) handles negotiations between two Triad leaders who plan to join forces.
-He meets a suspicious bald man named Tony (Lau Ching-wan), who keeps following him around and disrupting his personal business.
-But when Sam finds out he's a suspect in a nightclub owner's murder, he's sure his stalker has something to do with it.
+He meets a suspicious bald man named Tony (Sean Lau), who keeps following him around and disrupting his personal business.
+But when Sam finds out he's a suspect in a nightclub owner's murder, he is sure his stalker has something to do with it.